 - Prepare reports that include the degree of risk involved in extending credit or lending money.

-Credit Analysts with little to no experience tend to make between $40250 and $51750 while the more experienced ones make over $95260 per year.
+Credit Analysts with little to no experience tend to make between $43100 and $54540 while the more experienced ones can earn over $98180 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Credit Analyst is to move to a higher paying state like NY.
-Right now, the highest paying states for Credit Analysts are NY, DC, CT, CA and NC.
+One of the easiest ways to increase your salary as a Credit Analyst is to move to a higher paying state like NY.
+Right now, the highest paying states for Credit Analysts are NY, DC, CT, CA and VA.

-3 other factors that can increase your salary as A Credit Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Credit Analyst is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Credit Analysts what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Credit Analysts what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.